Confusion is a sneaky form of living unconsciously.

 There can be so many messy layers.

+Make a conscious choice.
 There is a difference between just wanting something and actually choosing something.

 Doing your best is all you can do.
 Practice letting the current of making decisions quickly carry you around.
 It’s invigorating.
 And actually way more "self-loving" than bubble baths, chocolate and maybe even puppies.